• Home

 San Saba Deployment – 2014

-A small group of VET members and veterinary medical students were called out to provide veterinary medical support for search-and-rescue dog teams involved in a long-standing criminal investigation.
+A small group of our team members and veterinary students were called out to provide support for search-and-rescue dog teams involved in a long-standing criminal investigation.
 Rugged terrain, high ambient temperatures, and the potential for snake bites presented hazards for the dogs and their handlers.
 Excellent handler oversight and veterinary medical support allowed all of the dogs to complete their mission.
-The deployed group returned to Aggieland after the conclusion of operations at the site.

 Director’s Message